klittlepage/til/README.md

 #### 14

 The [Grossman-Stiglitz paradox](https://www.bloomberg.com/opinion/articles/2014-04-02/high-frequency-trading-may-be-too-efficient) refers to the observation that "if markets are efficient -- if market prices accurately reflect all the information in the world -- then there's no incentive for anyone to invest any time or money or effort into finding more information."

+#### 15

+A critical [security vulnerability](https://media.defense.gov/2020/Jan/14/2002234275/-1/-1/0/CSA-WINDOWS-10-CRYPT-LIB-20190114.PDF) in Windows [allowed for spoofing of ECC certificates](https://research.kudelskisecurity.com/2020/01/15/cve-2020-0601-the-chainoffools-attack-explained-with-poc/).
+The underlying cause had nothing to do with the cryptographic primitives themselves but highlighted an interesting property of ECC - constructing a private key $K'$ that matches the public key of another private key $K$ is trivial if you have control over the curve parameters.